 How’s that for a subject line?

-We’re going to get into the “weeds” a bit today, talking about something that might seem kind of small or even insignificant.
+We’re going to get into the “weeds” today, talking about something that might seem small or even insignificant.

 But I’ve got two bold proclamations to make about your email subject lines….